Better Streets

 • Door-to-door: Visit residences and businesses along streets of interest.

-• Listening sessions: Hold drop-in events to hear what people think.
+• Town halls & listening sessions: Hold events to learn what people think.

 We will share what we learn with you, our community, and public officials.